-- The Department will run utilization reports each month to verify usage of employees that are issued eco-passes. - If a pass is not used for 3 months, it will be rescinded by the Department.
+- The Department will run utilization reports each month to verify usage of employees that are issued eco-passes. - If a pass is not used for 3 months, the Department will rescind it.
 Issuance of a new eco-pass will be considered on a case-by-case basis.